 What Is Spinal Muscular Atrophy?

-SMA affects muscles throughout the body, although the proximal muscles (those closest to the trunk of one’s body – i.e. shoulders, hips, and back) are often most severely affected.
-Weakness in the legs is generally greater than in the arms.
+SMA affects muscles throughout the body, although the muscles closest to the trunk of the body – the shoulders, hips, and back – are often most severely affected.
 Sometimes feeding and swallowing can be affected.
 Involvement of respiratory muscles (muscles involved in breathing and coughing) can lead to an increased tendency for pneumonia and other lung problems.
 Sensation and the ability to feel are not affected.
-Intellectual activity is normal and it is often observed that patients with SMA are unusually bright and sociable.
-Patients are generally grouped into one of four categories, based on certain key motor function milestones.
+Intellect is normal and it is often observed that people with SMA are bright and sociable.

 What Causes Spinal Muscular Atrophy?

 SMA is a genetic condition caused by a change in a gene called ‘survival motor neuron 1’ (SMN1).
 Everybody has two copies of the SMN1 gene – one inherited from each parent.
 People with SMA have both copies of the SMN1 gene containing a change (which is often referred to as a ‘mutation’).
 This is what is called an ‘autosomal recessive’ inheritance.